8LWXpg/WebRTC-nodejs-video-call-demo/README.md

 npm start
 ```

-With the server running, open a recent version of Firefox, Chrome, or Safari and visit `https://localhost:8443`.
+With the server running, visit `https://localhost:8443`.

-## TLS

-Recent versions of Chrome require secure websockets for WebRTC.
-Thus, this example utilizes HTTPS.
-Included is a self-signed certificate that must be accepted in the browser for the example to work.